2026 Houston Open odds, picks: Surprising predictions from golf model that's nailed 16 majors

 SportsLine's model simulated the Texas Children's Houston Open 2026 10,000 times and revealed its surprising PGA picks this week

 A two-week stop in Texas leads into the Masters, and up first is the 2026 Houston Open beginning on Thursday at Memorial Park Golf Course.
-Texas native Scottie Scheffler is in the 2026 Houston Open field, and he's a substantial favorite in the 2026 Houston Open odds this week at +310.
-No other golfer is lower than +2200.
-Other Houston Open contenders include defending champion Min Woo Lee (+2200), Chris Gotterup (+2200), Sam Burns (+2500), Jake Knapp (+2700) and Brooks Koepka (+2700), who has just one top-10 finish this season in five tournaments since returning to the PGA.
+Texas native Scottie Scheffler is in the 2026 Houston Open field, and he's a substantial favorite in the 2026 Houston Open odds this week at +350.
+Defending champion Min Woo Lee (+1500) is the only other golfer going off lower than +2000.
+Other Houston Open contenders include Chris Gotterup (+2000), Jake Knapp (+2200), Sam Burns (+2700) and Brooks Koepka (+2700), who has just one top-10 finish this season in five tournaments since returning to the PGA.

 Should you lay the pricy number on Scheffler this week, or is there better value on one of the many longshots in the field?
 Before locking in any 2026 Houston Open picks, entering any Houston Open one and done contests, or making any PGA DFS picks on sites like FanDuel or DraftKings, be sure to see the golf predictions and projected leaderboard from the proven computer model at SportsLine.